element-hq/element-web/docs/review.md

   review.
 Reviewers might be coming from different places and could miss other required PRs.
 * Avoid force pushing to a PR after first round of review
-* Use merge commits when landing
+* Use the GitHub default of merge commits when landing (avoid alternate options like squash or rebase)
 * PR author merges after review (assuming they have write access)
 * Assign issues only when in progress to indicate to others what can be picked up